 A tracker weight for each Round that adjusts for cumulative differential non-response is included in this file (for respondents, ineligibles, and deaths) and may be used to make estimates with the full sample.
 Replicate weights also are provided for each Round.
-The Round 1-4 tracker weights tie to the 2010 frame and the Round 5 tracker weight ties to the 2014 frame.
-A set of 2011 cohort tracker weights that tie to the 2010 frame is also provided for continuing sample members starting in Round 5.
+The Round 1-4 tracker weights tie to the 2010 frame and the Round 5-9 tracker weights tie to the 2014 frame.
+A set of 2011 cohort tracker weights that tie to the 2010 frame is also provided starting in Round 5 for continuing sample members from Round 1.
 See Section IV.
 NHATS Weights and Their Use for further details.